zachpendleton/rx/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/zachpendleton/rx.

+Some tips for developing the gem locally:

+* Tests can be run by calling `rake`
+* You can point your Rails app to a local gem by adding a `path` option to your Gemfile, a la `gem "rx", path: "path/to/rx" (though you _will_ need to restart Rails whenever you change the gem).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).